yourpropertyexpert/PHPPerformance/README.md

 - In practice, ignore the first run, which may include some results from a point at which the docker service were still spinning up... so once you see the "done" message, hit "refresh" and use those instead.

-# What methods are currently there
+# What methods are currently there- Page: Simple loop

-- A simple loop on a PHP page
-- Run a local function (parameterised) that does the loop
+- Page: Local function doing the iteration internally
-- Run a local function (unparameterised - using constants to control number of iterations) that does the loop
+- Page: Local function called multiple times
+- Class: Null function called once (to assess overhead of just calling)
+- Class: Null function called n times (to assess overhead of just calling)
-- Class - Single method call that did the iteration in a loop
+- Class: Single method call that did the iteration in the method
-- Class - Loop that called the method each time
+- Class: Call the method multiple times from a loop in the calling page
-- Class - Single method call, that ran a loop calling class shared memcached each time
+- External: Single method call, that ran a loop calling class shared memcached each time
-- Class - Single method call, that ran a loop calling class shared Redis each time
+- External: Single method call, that ran a loop calling class shared Redis each time
+- External: Single method call, n MySQL queries (not prepared statment)
-- Class - Single method call, that ran a loop calling a new MySQL query each time
+- External: Single method call, n MySQL queries against same prepared statement
-- Class - Single method call, that made a single MySQL query then looped over the returned data
+- External: Single method call, that ran one MySQL query then looped over the returned data
-- Class - Single method call, that ran a loop calling a new SQLite query each time
+- External: Run a loop calling a new SQLite query each time
+- External: Make a single SQLite query and then unpack the results
-- Class - Single method call, that ran a loop calling class which uses Guzzle to call an API each time
+- External: Single method call, that ran a loop calling class shared API each time

 # To Do (new algorithms)

 - Calling a method that gets a number by making a Guzzle multi-call

-- DB using prepared statements bound each time
-- DB using prepared statements bound once
+# The "mothership"

+When running a set of tests, the user has the option to "report the results back to the mothership."

+The mothership is a webservice in the cloud.
+Reporting to it does not store any personally identifying information.

+The mothership aggregates data about how the different "ways" have performed in given test runs.
+This is used to generate an index of relative performance at different sample sizes, which is viewable on the stats page in the frontend here.

+The mothership also stores a hash of the "ways" array, so that we can distinguish between different versions of the PHPPerformance software, and ensure we're comparing like with like.